Montana-Media-Arts/webDesignFall2024/_docs/topic-05/06-semantic-markup/page-05.md

 The **abbreviation** element (`<abbr>...</abbr>`) defines an abbreviation or an acronym, like "Mr.", "Dec.", "ASAP", "ATM".

-Marking up abbreviations can give useful information to browsers, translation systems, and search-engines.
+Marking up abbreviations can give useful information to browsers, translation systems, and search engines.

 <span class="label label-info">Note</span> Previous to HTML5, there was an `<acronym>` tag that is no longer supported.
 It is best practice to use `<abbr>` for both abbreviations and acronyms in HTML5.